Information for Local Councils and Organisations

 Asylum Dispersal Grants

 Asylum Dispersal Grants support local councils with asylum full dispersal.
 The payment is to address concerns raised by local councils about the pressure on local services associated with supporting asylum seekers.
-Funding instructions can be found on the government website:
+Funding instructions can be found on the government website.
+Most recent for 2025-2026 is linked below:

 Asylum statistics